elastest/elastest-toolbox/docs/index.md

 > **NOTE**: To execute ElasTest in Windows or Mac with "Docker Toolbox" it is necessary to obtain the docker virtual machine IP with the command `docker-machine ip default` and specify it in the parameter `server-address` of the start command.
 For example, if IP is 192.168.99.100, then the command will look like:

-`docker run --rm -v /var/run/docker.sock:/var/run/docker.sock elastest/platform start --lite --server-address=192.168.99.100`
+`docker run --rm -v /var/run/docker.sock:/var/run/docker.sock elastest/platform start --server-address=192.168.99.100`

 ## How to execute ElasTest in a server